What Is A Business Continuity Plan? [+ Template & Examples]

 Click this link to access this resource at any time.

 Business continuity planning is the process of creating a plan to address a crisis.
-When writing out a business continuity plan, it's important to consider the variety of crises that could potentially affect the company and prepare a resolution for each.
+While planning, consider the variety of crises that could potentially affect the company and prepare a resolution for each.

 Why is a business continuity plan important?

-A business continuity plan is important because regular operations will need to continue in the event of a crisis —and sometimes, especially during a crisis.
-Having a business continuity plan in case of each type of crisis will be helpful in maintaining your operations.
+A business continuity plan is important because regular operations will need to continue in the event of a crisis — and sometimes, especially during a crisis.
+89% of business leaders have resilience among the top in the list of strategic organizational priorities.
+Business continuity planning helps build that resilience.

-One responsibility that business continuity management teams have is planning for disaster recovery.
-Disaster recovery is a component of the business continuity plan that specifically focuses on product issues.
-In addition to that, business continuity management also includes crisis management, contingency planning, and emergency management.
+I believe the biggest responsibility of business continuity management teams is to plan for disaster recovery — a component of the business continuity plan that specifically focuses on product issues.
+Business continuity management also includes crisis management, contingency planning, and emergency management.

-Next, we'll go over different types of business continuity that could impact your organization.
-These will set the foundation for the business continuity examples and templates we'll share later on.
+Next, I‘ll go over different types of business continuity that could impact your organization.
+These will set the foundation for the business continuity examples and templates I’ll share later on.

 Types of Business Continuity